whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

             putc('\n', stdout);
         }
         ```
-    - 和上面的代码比较，多了不少麻烦，自己去体会吧。
+    - Compared with the above code, this code is a bit cumbersome.

-## 3. 使用getifaddrs()获取 ipv6 地址
+## 3. Use getifaddrs() to get ipv6 address
-* 可以通过在线手册 man getifaddrs 了解详细的关于 getifaddrs 函数的信息；
+* Detailed information on getifaddrs() can be found in the online manual 'man getifaddrs'.
-* getifaddrs 函数会创建一个本地网络接口的结构链表，该结构链表定义在 struct ifaddrs 中；
+* getifaddrs() will create a linked list of local network interfaces defined in struct ifaddrs.
-* 关于 ifaddrs 结构有很多文章介绍，本文仅简单介绍一下与本文密切相关的内容，下面是 struct ifaddrs 的定义
+* There are many articles about the structure of ifaddrs.
+This article only briefly introduces the content that is closely related to this article.
+The following is the definition of struct ifaddrs.
     ```
     struct ifaddrs {
         struct ifaddrs  *ifa_next;    /* Next item in list */